 I searched night and day and hung lost-kitty posters everywhere in my neighborhood.
-I emailed my lost-kitty poster to friends who lived in other parts of the country, and as it turns out, it was a very important thing to do!
-When I clicked that send button, I remember thinking that, logically, sending my lost-kitty posters all over the country wouldn’t get my kitty back… but as I pressed the send button, I knew it would work!
+I emailed my lost-kitty poster to friends who lived in other parts of the country, and as it turns out, this was a very important thing to do!
+When I clicked that ‘send’ button, I remember thinking that sending my lost-kitty posters all over the country wouldn’t get my kitty back… but as I pressed the send button, I knew it would work!

 At the very end of July, a few days before finding my kitty, I received a call from a woman who lived about an eighth of a mile from my home.
 She had seen my poster and thought she had seen Harry near her house.

 I visited with her and sat on her porch step during what was left of the day, but didn’t see my kitty.
 Later that evening I returned with a full kitty buffet and my guitar.
 I thought I’d sing softly and Harry would hear my voice and be attracted to my kitty buffet.
 I met every kitty in that part of the neighborhood.
 They were all enjoying the kitty feast and dinner music, but no Harry!
 I went home feeling a bit sad and frustrated.

 I woke up the next day to hear a voicemail message from a woman who lived next door to the first lady who had called the day before.
 She and her Dad thought they had seen my kitty early that morning!
 So I decided to return to my spot between both ladies houses.